Alexander Mackenzie Heritage Trail

 Description

-This trail, which is located on Blackwater Road past Baldy Hughes, is one of the historical Indian grease trails leading from the Central Interior to the coast.
-Alexander Mackenzie followed it in 1793.
+This trail, which is located on Blackwater Road past Baldy Hughes, and is one of the historical First Nation grease trails leading from the Central Interior to the coast.
 The heritage trail goes from the Fraser River to the Bella Coola River Valley, a distance of 347 km.
 The section easily walked is only a short piece of the entire route that provides view of the Blackwater River valley.

 Trail Info